 Dr Craig Prescott is Senior Lecturer in Law in the Department of Law.
 He joined the University in 2015, having previously been a Visiting Lecturer at King’s College London and the University of Manchester.
-He has also taught at Manchester Metropolitan University and at the China-EU School of Law at the China University of Political Science and Law in Beijing.
+He is also the Director of the University's Centre for Parliament and Public Law (CPPL).

 For more information, visit Craig's personal website.

 John Stanton and Craig Prescott Public Law (Oxford University Press, 2018), a second edition is due to published in May 2020.

 Prescott, C. Pilato, M and Bella, C, 'Geographical indications in the UK after Brexit: An uncertain future?
 (2020) Food Policy (No 101808) https://doi.org/10.1016/j.foodpol.2019.101808

 Prescott, C. 'Select Committees: Understanding and Regulating the Emergence of the 'Topical Inquiry' (2019) Parliamentary Affairs 879-902 https://doi.org/10.1093/pa/gsz040.

 Craig has submitted evidence to the following select committee inquiries:

 - Liaison Committee, Effectiveness and Powers of Select Committees

 - Public Administration and Constitutional Affairs Select Committee, Status of Resolution of the House of Commons (focusing on the Fixed-term Parliaments Act 2011)